 The transvaginal mesh can be thought of as a safety net designed to support pelvic organs that have slipped out of place, causing discomfort or dysfunction.
 Transvaginal mesh was never studied in detail before it was approved for these indications.
 Instead, manufacturers took advantage of a regulatory loophole to take a shortcut route to approval.

-They compared the use of mesh for these procedures to surgical mesh used in hernia repair and pointed to the fact that doctors were already experimenting with it for use in the treatment of pelvic organ prolapsed (POP) since 2002 and stress urinary incontinence (SUI) since 1996.
+They compared the use of mesh for these procedures to the surgical mesh used in hernia repair and pointed to the fact that doctors were already experimenting with it for use in the treatment of pelvic organ prolapsed (POP) since 2002 and stress urinary incontinence (SUI) since 1996.
 As a result, many have expressed concerns that these potentially defective medical devices are not safe and effective for use in these procedures.
-The transvaginal mesh was supposed to help surgeons repair injured organs that led to pain and dysfunction, but it often caused more serious injuries.

 - Organ damage